What will a local search inform me regarding the property my wife and I purchasing in Easingwold?

-Most buyers of new build property in Easingwold contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is constructed.
-This is because builders in Easingwold typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Easingwold come to us having been asked by the developer to sign contracts and commit to the purchase even before the premises is completed.
+This is because house builders in Easingwold tend to acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Easingwold or who has acted in the same development.

 We're new to the buying process - had an offer accepted, but the selling agent has warned us that the vendor will only issue a contract if we instruct their preferred conveyancers as they need a ‘quick sale’.
 Our preferred option is to instruct a family conveyancer used to conveyancing in Easingwold

 It is unlikely the sellers are behind this.
 If they require ‘a quick sale', taking such a hostile approach to a motivated purchaser is is going to put the whole deal at risk.
 Bypass the agents and go straight to the owners and make sure they understand (a)you are keen to buy (b)you are excited to move forward, with mortgage lined up © you have nothing to sell (d) you wish to move quickly (e)but you are going to instruct your own,trusted Easingwold conveyancing solicitors - not the ones that will provide the estate agent a referral fee or hit his conveyancing targets set by senior management.